groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/retrieve-supported-file-types-groupdocs-merger-java/_index.md

 Now, let's move on to implementing the feature that retrieves supported file types.

-## What is “retrieve supported file types”?
+## What is the FileType class?

-The **retrieve supported file types** operation simply asks the library which document formats it knows how to handle—PDF, DOCX, PPTX, images, and many more.
-The method returns a collection of `FileType` objects, each exposing useful metadata such as the file extension, MIME type, and a friendly name.
+The `FileType` class is the core model in GroupDocs.Merger that represents a single document format, exposing its extension, MIME type, and a friendly display name.
+You interact with this class when you call `FileType.getSupportedFileTypes()` to obtain the full catalogue of formats.

 ## How to retrieve supported file types?

-Below is a step‑by‑step guide that walks you through the exact code you need to call, plus optional tweaks for displaying the extensions in a user‑friendly way.
+To retrieve the supported formats, you simply call the static method `FileType.getSupportedFileTypes()` provided by the GroupDocs.Merger library.
+This call returns a `List<FileType>` containing every format the library can handle.
+The operation is lightweight and can be performed at application startup or whenever you need to validate file uploads.

 ### Step 1: Obtain Supported File Types